 Good training can offer you some valuable skills or refresh your current skills to today’s latest trends.
 The world of beauty is continually evolving and what is in today, maybe out tomorrow.
 Stay on top of the game and ahead of your competition by getting certified.

 Certification allows you to be an authorized distributor for some of the top names in the industry, something you can add to your skill list and marketing efforts.
-For example, when you take a lash lift course with My Absolute Beauty, you become certified and can market that you are a My Absolute Beauty and an Elleebana preferred beauty professional.
-Your clients will then be able to find you on the MAB and Elleebana websites as a trained professional near them and you’ll have access to products and marketing items that others do not.
+For example, when you take a lash lift course with My Absolute Beauty, you become certified and can market that you are a My Absolute Beauty professional.
+Your clients will then be able to find you on the MAB and websites as a trained professional near them and you’ll have access to products and marketing items that others do not.